NafeesNFS/movies/README.md

 # movies
-contains movie trailers and all.
+Contains movie trailers and all.
+In this project a python file along with html file is used.